-Add Timed Action
+Cancel Add Timed Action

-- In the Offset field, specify whether the action should be triggered before the deadline or after the deadline. - c.
+- a.
+In the Action to Take list, select a timed action. - b.
+In the Offset field, specify whether the action should be triggered before the deadline or after the deadline. - c.
 In the Days field and/or the Hours field, specify how many hours or days before or after the deadline (that you specified in step 5) that the action is to be triggered. - d.
-Click Add Timed Action. - Repeat this entire step for each timed action that you want to set up for this state. - 7.
+Click Add Timed Action. - e.
+Repeat this entire step for each timed action that you want to set up for this state. - 7.
 Click Add New State.